wojtasfi/tutoro_project/README.md

+SHORT DESCRIPTION
+Tutoro is my ongoing project which helps me to develop my skills.
+The basic idea is to create service where people can share their passions by teaching them to someone and for people who want to learn new skills from hobbyist and professionals.
+Moreover I am developing recommendation service which will help to find new skills or teachers.
+This is currently the backend part of the project.
+I started developing frontend in Angular 5 here: https://gitlab.com/wojtasfi/tutoro-front.

+Technologies/solutions:
+Java 8
+Spring Framework
+JPA
+neo4j
+docker
+microservices (Netflix stack)
+oAuth2 (with JWT)
+config-server

 HOW TO RUN APPLICATION
 Please clone repository, cd into tutoro/docker/common and then docker-compose up.
 After 2 minutes everything is up and ready- now you can play with the API by yourself.